Research

 Works in Progress

-• "Avoiding the Coup-Proofing Dilemma: Invited Interventions in Africa and Beyond" with Aila Matanock and Andrew Wojtanik.
+"Avoiding the Coup-Proofing Dilemma Through Invited Interventions" with Aila Matanock and Andrew Wojtanik.